-If your local pub is threatened with closure or damaging alteration and you want to do something about it, we hope this guidance will help and inform you.
+If your local pub is threatened with closure or damaging alteration and you want to do something about it, we hope this guidance will help you.
 CAMRA provides a support and advice pack on the practicalities of campaigning to save a pub, which provides in-depth support and advice, options available, and how to use the planning system to combat unwanted change.

 Although the guide looks at how to fight attempted closures, the same basic approaches and tactics apply if the threats are of a lesser but still unwanted kind, such as proposals for major alterations that would spoil the pub's character.
 On the referenced page, check out the numerous other links to useful campaign support material.

 Much of the information pack's content is summarised below (but could be out of date here - refer to the recent CAMRA guide to be sure).